 The Town of Bayfield Public Works Department provides potable water services to customers in Bayfield town limits and the surrounding areas.
-A significant portion of the water provided to Bayfield residents is taken from the Pine River and Los Pinos Ditch.
-The department currently manages 15.5 miles of distribution lines, treatment facility capacity of 2.5 million gallons per day, and 1.7 million gallons of storage capacity.
-The water treatment facility was designed and expanded from 1.5 million gallons per day to 2.5 gallons per day, with capabilities to expand up to an additional 1 million gallons per day for a total treatment capacity of 3.5 million gallons per day.
-Based on these capacities, the system will have to be expanded to service the projected population growth.
+A significant portion of the water provided All raw water provided for treatment to Bayfield residents is taken from the Pine River pump station and Los Pinos Ditch.
+The department currently manages 15.5 miles of distribution lines, a booster pump station, and a water treatment facility with the capacity of 2.5 million gallons per day, and 1.7 million gallons of storage capacity.
+The water treatment facility was designed and expanded from 1.5 million gallons per day to currently can produce 2.5 gallons per day, with capabilities to expand up to an additional 1 million gallons per day for a total treatment capacity of 3.5 million gallons per day.

+Based on these capacities, the system will the treatment plant will not have to be expanded to service the projected population growth.
+Average peak summer demand is .75 million gallons per day, this includes the La Plata Archuleta Watger District's (LAPLAWD's) demand.
+The capacity and costs of the last upgrade and expansion was paid for by LAPLAWD.
 The capacity and costs of the last upgrade and expansion were paid for by the La Plata - Archuleta Water District (LAPLAWD).
-Of the 1 million gallons, LAPLAWD has 750,000 gallons per day while the remaining 250,000 gallons per day allotment is retained by the Town.
+Of the 1 million gallons, LAPLAWD has 750,000 gallons per day while the Town retains the remaining 250,000 gallons per day allotment, is retained by the Town.
 Historic water usage within the town service area is approximately 250 gallons per day per user in the winter and between 500 and 600 gallons per day per user in the summer.
 Based on these calculations, when working at full design capacity, the treatment facility can support 7,000 single family equivalents.
+Per the 2022, Development Impact Review additional Storage tanks would need to be constructed determined by growth.
+A .25 MGD tank at the location of the highlands tank and a 1.5 MGD tank at the same elevation as the Tamarack tank site.